ASOkure/probecontrolsystem/README.md

-# Sea Probe Control API
+# ocean Probe Control API

 A RESTful API that simulates the navigation of a remotely controlled sea probe on an ocean floor grid.
 Built using **Java + Spring Boot**, this API is developed using a **Test-Driven Development (TDD)** approach with unit and integration tests.